 Core courses offer students an overview of key debates and themes in the field of MES through a specific disciplinary lens and provide a broad historical and geographical overview.
-Core courses include “Islam” (REL 106), “The Making of the Modern Middle East” (HIST 185), “The Politics of Cultural Production in the MENA” (LIT 2185), “The Arabic Novel” (LIT 2060), “The Arab Renaissance” (LIT 228), “Old Arabic Books” (LIT 2062).
+Core courses include but are not restricted to “Islam” (REL 106), “The Making of the Modern Middle East” (HIST 185), “The Politics of Cultural Production in the MENA” (LIT 2185), “The Arabic Novel” (LIT 2060), “The Arab Renaissance” (LIT 228), “Old Arabic Books” (LIT 2062).

 At moderation, students will indicate whether they wish to moderate into the Social Studies (SST) or the Languages and Literature (L&L) Divisions.

 5. 200-level MES cross-listed course in the area of interest (4 credits)

 6. 200-level MES cross-listed course in the area of interest (4 credits)

 8. at least one 300-level MES cross-listed seminar (4 credits)

 9. Senior Project I (4 credits)

 · L&L students must also complete a second year of Arabic or Hebrew (8 credits).